Fladbury

-Fladbury is a traditional English village located in rural Worcestershire, England.
-Five miles from Pershore, 5 miles from Evesham, 2.8 miles from the Cotswolds Area of Outstanding Natural Beauty. and 107 miles from London.
+Fladbury is a traditional English village located in rural Worcestershire, England, located five miles from Pershore, 5 miles from Evesham, 2.8 miles from the Cotswolds Area of Outstanding Natural Beauty, and 107 miles from London.
 It is on the banks of the River Avon, with many interesting and original buildings and features.
 The village was mentioned in the Domesday Book of 1086, almost 1,000 years ago.
 Cropthorne village is on the opposite bank of the Avon.
 The two ancient communities are linked by the Jubilee Bridge.

 History

 A Beaker settlement was discovered in the centre of Fladbury during excavations into Saxon occupation.
 Excavations of the Beaker site took place from 1932 to 1941.

 There are the remains of a Roman polyfocal farmstead settlement with prehistoric origins on the site of the current Spring Hill Farm.

 The local soil is mostly light clay with a little sand; the subsoil is Lower Lias This made the area good farming land producing crops of wheat, beans, barley, hops, market garden produce and fruit.
 Vines were formerly grown at Fladbury.

 The name Fladbury derives from the Old English Flaedeburh meaning 'Flaede's fortification'.

 Fladbury was a settlement mentioned in Domesday Book, in the hundred of Oswaldslow and the county of Worcestershire.
 It was also known as Fledanbyrig and Flandenburch.
 It had a recorded population of around 250 people in 60 households in 1086, putting it in the largest 20% of settlements recorded in Domesday.

 A convent existed at Fladbury in Saxon times, and the town was given to the Bishop of Worcester by King Ethelred in 631, and the bishop’s bailiff governed the place.
 A market was held, on the current, village green on Wednesdays.

 The disafforestation of the Horewell Forest, which formerly covered part of the parish of Fladbury, took place in 1229.
 The parish is still, however, well wooded.